Uninsured drivers in Virginia

 The uninsured motorist fee

 If you don't have car insurance, you can legally drive by paying the DMV an uninsured motorist fee of $500.
 (This satisfies your legal requirement and allows you to register a car, but it offers no financial protection in the event of an accident.)

 Digital proof of insurance in Virginia

 No one likes frantically searching for auto insurance ID cards in the unfortunate event they get pulled over.
-Luckily, Virginia state law allows digital proof of insurance — meaning ID cards displayed on your smartphone or other device are considered sufficient evidence of car coverage.
+Luckily, Virginia state law allows electronic proof of insurance — meaning ID cards displayed on your smartphone or other device are considered sufficient evidence of car coverage.

 If you're an Esurance customer in Virginia, you can take advantage of our easy-to-use mobile app, where you can access your ID cards and manage your policy 24/7.

 If you have trouble finding car insurance in Virginia, you can contact a licensed agent about Virginia's Automobile Insurance Program (VAIP).

 If you live in an area with a high theft rate, you could pay more for car insurance to make up for the added risk.
 The 10 most stolen cars of 2013 in Virginia were:

 - 2005 Ford Pickup (full size)

 - 2000 Chevrolet Pickup (full size)